-SOYBEAN-A VERSATILE COMMODITY
+SOYBEAN OIL-A VERSATILE COMMODITY

 It is common knowledge that soybean is a crop that produces seed with both high protein and oil content.
-The protein component is processed to produce feed for livestock and poultry, and the oil component is processed to be used by the industrial and human food sectors of the U.S. economy.
+The protein component is processed to produce feed for livestock and poultry, and the oil component is processed to be used by the human food industry.
+Thus, both components occupy a significant niche in the animal feed and human food sectors of the U.S. economy.